pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/07-ambiguity-without-exit.md

 Completion occurs in discrete events, each with finite discharge capacity.
 These events may be brief or extended, embodied or narrative, human-mediated or impersonal.
 What they share is termination: pressure ends rather than recirculates.

 Because completion capacity is finite, mismatch between accumulated load and available completion surfaces produces predictable effects.
 When load exceeds discharge capacity, relief is partial.
 Baseline pressure remains elevated.
 Frequency of completion attempts increases.
-Escalation pressure emerges—not because ambiguity has worsened, but because termination has lagged accumulation.
+Escalation pressure emerges - not because ambiguity has worsened, but because termination has lagged accumulation.

 Completion events are therefore not interchangeable regardless of load magnitude.
 A minimal discharge event may suffice under low accumulation but fail entirely under prolonged environmental pressure.
 Load intensity must be matched by completion capacity.
 When it is not, repetition increases without resolution.